lugenx/ecohabit/README.md

   ##### `git clone https://github.com/lugenx/ecohabit.git`
 - Open the cloned folder in VS Code.
 Open the terminal and make sure its pointing to the root of the cloned project.

-- Running Backend Nods JS Application:
+- Running Backend Node JS Application:

   - Change the directory to server folder using terminal command: cd server
   - In the server directory, you can run: